Omaze

 Omaze is a for-profit entertainment company that partners with charities in fundraising events.
 To enter the draw for the prizes, customers purchase an entry or subscribe, with a percentage of sales going to charity.
 Businessmen Matthew Pohlson and Ryan Cummins established the organisation in the US in 2012.
-It initially specialised in celebrity-experience draws, before switching focus to UK house draws in 2020.Omaze has raised more than $250 million for charities as July 2025.
+It initially specialised in celebrity-experience draws, before switching focus to UK house draws in 2020.
+Omaze has raised more than $300 million for charities as of August 2026.

 History

 Pohlson and Cummins met at Stanford University in the late 1990s.
-In 2011, Pohlson and Cummins attended a Boys & Girls Club of America charity event in Los Angeles.
-This inspired the pair to create a model where the wider public could take part in such fundraising events.
-In July of 2012, they launched Omaze, which offered customers the chance to win experiences through sweepstakes, while also raising money for charities.
+In July of 2012, they launched Omaze, which offered the chance to win experiences through sweepstakes, while also raising money for charities.

-In 2018, co-founder Ryan Cummins stepped away from the company, while Pohlson remained as CEO.
+In 2018, co-founder Ryan Cummins left the company, while Pohlson remained as CEO.

-In 2020, Omaze introduced the Million Pound House Draw in the UK, offering participants the chance to win luxury homes while supporting charitable causes.
+In 2020, Omaze introduced the Million Pound House Draw in the UK, offering the chance to win luxury homes while supporting charitable causes.
 By 2023, Omaze had fully transitioned to the house draw model and relocated its headquarters from Los Angeles to London.
 The company paused operations in the U.S. but continued its efforts in the UK, and as of 2025, in Germany as well.
-The company launched its first campaign in the United Kingdom in 2020.

 Each account on Omaze UK is limited to £500 of entries per calendar month.
-Omaze draws in the United Kingdom are run by Omaze UK Limited, which, according to their financial statements, is a wholly owned subsidiary of Omaze Inc. In the United Kingdom, Omaze currently gives 17% of total sales to the charity partner, with a guaranteed minimum of £1 million.
-Prior to the Somerset House draw in November 2023, Omaze UK gave 80% of the net profit from a sweepstake to the charity, after deducting the cost of the prize and marketing, and took 20% as its profit.
-Omaze has generated more than $250 million for various charitable organizations since its inception.
+In the United Kingdom, Omaze currently gives 17% of total sales to the charity partner, with a guaranteed minimum of £1 million.
+In Germany, the company guarantees charities a minimum of €500k.
+Select homes have been raffled off in Dorfen, Flensburg Fjord, and the Mecklenburg Lake District.